unitfactory/api/docs/guidelines.md

 Endpoints used to update existing objects **MUST**:

  - Not have unexpected side effects
- - Respons with an empty response and the `204` HTTP status code
+ - Respond with an empty response and the `204` HTTP status code

 ## Designing properties